 STEP 2: Cook pasta.
 Inside a large dutch oven, boil pasta until al dente following packaging instructions.
 Then, drain and set aside.

 STEP 3: Make a blonde roux.
-Place 6 tablespoon of butter inside dutch oven over medium heat.
+Place 6 tbsp of butter inside dutch oven over medium heat.
 Once melted, whisk in the flour and cook for 1 minute.

 STEP 4: Make béchamel sauce.
 Slowly add the milk.
 Whisk to mix throughly.
 Then, whisk in butternut squash mixture, followed by the spices and mustard powder.
 Bring to a low simmer.